alphagov/govuk-import-export-prototype/guidance/get-permission-to-import-or-export-alcohol-fuel-or-tobacco-excise-goods.markdown

 You must not export Irish whiskey or poteen in a wooden cask or holder.

-##Getting a certificate of free sale for alcohol outside the EU
+##If you need a certificate of free sale to export alcohol outside the EU

-If you're exporting alcohol outside the EU, check if you need 'certificates of free sale' with the food authority in the importing country.
+Check whether you need 'certificates of free sale' by asking the food authority in the importing country.
 They'll tell you what type they require.

-If you need one:
+If you need a certificate:

-Fill in the [application form](https://www.gov.uk/government/uploads/system/uploads/attachment_data/file/484867/COFSApplicationExportNonEU_v2.0.doc) (MS Word Document, 127KB).
+- fill in the [application form](https://www.gov.uk/government/uploads/system/uploads/attachment_data/file/484867/COFSApplicationExportNonEU_v2.0.doc) (MS Word Document, 127KB)

-Send it to <trader@rpa.gsi.gov.uk>.
+- send it to <trader@rpa.gsi.gov.uk>

 You’ll usually get your certificate within 5 working days.

 It’s free to apply and the certificates don’t expire (unless the country you’re exporting to specifies a time limit).